 Only two gneiss boulders, partly buried remain of this monument.
 It was destroyed before 1837 when Petrie made his record.
 He got his information from Walker, a local landlord who dug into many of the monuments.

-Situated to the S. of XX, at the corner of the road (dolmen-circle).
+Situated to the south of twenty, at the corner of the road (dolmen-circle).
 "A few stones only remain.
 The rest, including the cromleac, have been displaced or removed by raising gravel." - Petrie.

 "Only two stones half buried in a pit are now visible." - Wood-Martin.

 Site 15 is just past Site 14, on the same side if the road.
 15 boulders formed a circle 11 meters in diameter, and there is a smaller inner circle 8 meters in diameter.
 Wood-Martin's report is given below.
 He found 1kg cremated bone, antler pins, fragments of shells, a flake of flint and some pieces of quartz.